DecentSoftware-eu/DecentHolograms-Wiki/docs/api/events.md

 - `getHologramPage()` - Gets the HologramPage that has been clicked.
 - `getClickType()` - Gets the click type (Whether it was left or right click and whether the player sneaked while clicking).
 - `getEntityId()` - Gets the ID of the clicked entity.

+## HologramDisableEvent

+This event is called whenever a Hologram gets disabled through `Hologram.disable(DisableCause)`.

+The event offers the following methods:

+- `getHologram()` - Gets the Hologram that got disabled.

+## HologramEnableEvent

+This event is called whenever a Hologram gets enabled through `Hologram.enable()`.

+The event offers the following methods:

+- `getHologram()` - Gets the Hologram that got enabled.

+## HologramRegisterEvent

+This event is called whenever a Hologram is registered through `HologramManager.registerHologram(Hologram)`.

+The event offers the following methods:

+- `getHologram()` - Gets the Hologram that got registered.

+## HologramUnregisterEvent

+This event is called whenever a Hologram is unregistered through `HologramManager.destroy()`.

+The event offers the following methods:

+- `getHologram()` - The Hologram that got unregistered.